Is Tor Browser Safe? 5 Things You Should Know Before Using It

 2. Tor ensures online anonymity (but is not completely private)

-Since Tor routes your traffic through multiple nodes and encrypts it along the way, nobody can spot your digital identity and location.
+Since Tor browser routes your traffic through multiple nodes and encrypts it along the way, nobody can spot your digital identity and location.
 Besides, it’s challenging for third parties to learn anything about your browsing activities when you’re using Tor.
 So it does provide some level of anonymity.

-However, your online presence can’t be 100% private with Tor.
+However, your online presence can’t be 100% private with Tor browser.
 In fact, researchers at MIT have proven that the Tor network has some significant vulnerabilities that can be exploited by cybercriminals or surveillance agencies.
 For instance, NSA has conducted several successful attempts to attack some targets who used the Tor network.
 Besides, don’t forget about your Internet service provider (ISP), who can see that you’re using Tor (although they don’t know what exactly you’re up to when using it).

-The most significant drawback of Tor is that it doesn’t provide any additional online security features.
+The most significant drawback of Tor browser is that it doesn’t provide any additional online security features.
 So it cannot protect you from hackers and their malicious traps lurking here and there all over the dark web.
 Let’s look at the most common dangers to beware of.

 - Malware-infected websites and phishing links.
-There are numerous shady websites on the dark web, and Tor will not protect you from the risks they pose.
+There are numerous shady websites on the dark web, and Tor browser will not protect you from the risks they pose.
 Once you click on a spoofed link or share your data on a phishing web page, hackers will get a chance to compromise your credentials or even steal your digital ID.
 Besides, your device can be infected with various forms of malware – the dark web is full of those, as well.

 - Man-in-the-middle (MITM) attacks.
-This is another common threat you may face if you’re browsing the web with Tor when cybercriminals put themselves between your device and the server you want to access.
+This is another common threat you may face if you’re browsing the web with Tor browser when cybercriminals put themselves between your device and the server you want to access.
 So if you’re using an insecure public network, they may find the weakest point of your connection and steal your data.

-5. Tor’s exit nodes can be compromised
+5. Tor browser exit nodes can be compromised

 Remember the final decryption level called the exit node?
-According to some recent surveys, over 23% of exit nodes on Tor are malicious.
+According to some recent surveys, over 23% of exit nodes on Tor browser are malicious.
 It doesn’t necessarily mean that your private data will immediately fall into the wrong hands.
 But if you share any personal information while browsing (such as your email, password, and other credentials), third parties will get a chance to expose it.

-The strengths and weaknesses of Tor explained
+The strengths and weaknesses of Tor network explained

 Now, let’s sum up all we have learned about Tor’s safety and define the strengths and weaknesses of the onion router.

-Strengths of Tor | Weaknesses of Tor |
+Strengths of Tor browser | Weaknesses of Tor browser |

-Tor encrypts your data | Tor doesn’t ensure 100% privacy |
+Tor encrypts your Internet traffic | Tor doesn’t ensure 100% privacy |

 Tor masks your IP address | Tor can be used for illegal activities |